wendlers/usherpa-firmware/README.md

 NOTE: a pre-compiled version of the firmware and some of the tests could always be found in the top-level "bin" directory".

+NOTE: by default, the firmware will be compiled to use 9600 bauds on the serial line for communication.
+It is also possible to compile for 19200 bauds by setting the BAUDRATE environment
+varaibale:

+	BAUDRATE=19200 make

 Flashing
 --------